 - IHT: £200,000 × 40% = £80,000.

-Scenario 2 (tenants in common throughout, with Mrs Iqbal's will directing 100% of her half of both properties to the survivor).
-The mechanics are identical to Scenario 1: same s.18 exemption, same transferable allowances, same second-death IHT of £80,000.
-Below the £2m taper the joint-tenancy and tenants-in-common structures produce equivalent outcomes for the basic-vanilla case.
+Scenario 2 (tenants in common throughout, Mrs Iqbal's will directing 100% of her half of both properties to the survivor).
+Identical to Scenario 1: same s.18 exemption, same transferable allowances, same second-death IHT of £80,000.
+In the straightforward case below the £2m taper, joint tenancy and tenants in common land in the same place.

 Scenario 3 (tenants in common, Mrs Iqbal's will directs her £300,000 share of the BTL portfolio to the children outright, balance to the survivor).
 On first death: